 9 These Regulations require employers to consult trade union safety representatives, other employee representatives, or employees where there are no representatives, about health and safety matters.
-This includes changes to the work that may affect their health and safety, arrangements for getting competent help, information on the risks and controls, and the planning of health and safety training.
+These matters include changes to the work that may affect their health and safety, arrangements for getting competent help, information on the risks and controls, and the planning of health and safety training.